 April 18, 2018 - September 3, 2018

-In conjunction with the unveiling of their newly renovated space, The Getty Villa in Los Angeles, California will open their first contemporary exhibition in April 2018, Plato in LA: Contemporary Artists’ Visions.
-Featuring the work of eleven artists, Paul Chan, Rachel Harrison, Huang Yong Ping, Mike Kelley, Jeff Koons, Joseph Kosuth, Paul McCarthy, Whitney McVeigh, Raymond Pettibon, Adrian Piper, and Michelangelo Pistoletto.
+The Getty Villa in Los Angeles, will open their first contemporary exhibition in April 2018, Plato in LA: Contemporary Artists’ Visions.
+Featuring the work of eleven artists, Paul Chan, Rachel Harrison, Huang Yong Ping, Mike Kelley, Jeff Koons, Joseph Kosuth, Paul McCarthy, Raymond Pettibon, Adrian Piper, Whitney McVeigh and Michelangelo Pistoletto.
 The exhibit is curated around the permeation of Plato’s philosophy into contemporary art.

 11th-21st August, 2016